aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 {{ list_to_compress | arista.avd.list_compress }}
 ```

-### **natural_sort filter**
+### natural_sort filter

-The `natural_sort` filter provides the capabilities to sort a list or a dictionary of integers and/or strings that contain alphanumeric characters naturally.
+The `arista.avd.natural_sort` filter provides the capabilities to sort a list or a dictionary of integers and/or strings that contain alphanumeric characters naturally.
 When leveraged on a dictionary, only the key value will be returned.

-The filter will return an empty list if the value parsed to `natural_sort` is `none` or `undefined`.
+The filter will return an empty list if the value parsed to `arista.avd.natural_sort` is `none` or `undefined`.

 To use this filter: